KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-Upload-your-data-collection-file.md

 questions:
 - "How to upload your data?"
 objectives:
-- "The upload data page handles and processes raw phenotypic data collected in the form of Microsoft Excel Spreadsheet file.
-The process is divided into 3 stages."
+- "Providing a step by step demonstration on how to upload data through three-steps data uploading process."
 keypoints:
 - Save your file as XLSX format before upload.
 - Only new traits require trait descriptions.